atom-box/eleventy-base-blog/posts/sql-challenges.md

 Add a new cheetah: Pablo, born yesterday.
 Find the animals that are non-aquatic and eat fish.

+# Amy Friend's Four Friends
+My sister works with giant databases.
+She says in the real world, these are her quotidian:
+1. EXISTS qualifying things without the load of bringing back actual data
+2. NOT EXISTS finds records that dont have a match
+3. IN
+4. GROUP BY is great for getting counts and other aggregate data

 # Creating a db and a user
-This is useful when starting a new LAMP site, such as a Drupal or Symfony project:
+Remember these when starting a new LAMP site, such as a Drupal or Symfony project:
 ```
 mysql> CREATE DATABASE golden_slumbers;
 Query OK, 1 row affected (0.02 sec)